MnCLosSantos/mnc-timetrials/README.md

 # 🎯 Overview:
 mnc-timetrials is a fully featured, wager-based street racing system built for immersive time trial gameplay.
-Designed for both solo racing and passive server integration, this script allows players to spawn modded race vehicles, pick a wager, and complete point-to-point challenges with dynamic customization and class restrictions.
+Designed for both solo racing and passive server integration, this script allows you to spawn modded race vehicles, pick a wager, and complete point-to-point challenges with dynamic customization and class restrictions.

 # 🏎️ Features: